spacetelescope/jwst/docs/ramp_fitting/source/main.rst

 average from all intervals and is written to a file as the primary output product.
 In this output product, the 4-D GROUPDQ from all integrations is compressed into 2-D, which is then merged (using a bitwise OR) with the input 2-D PIXELDQ to create the output PIXELDQ.
+In addition, the output PIXELDQ array is updated to have DQ flags set to NO_GAIN_VALUE and DO_NOT_USE for all pixels that are non-positive or NaN in the gain array.

 If the input exposure contains more than one integration, the resulting slope images from each integration are stored as a data cube in a second output data